-Rob: Every November, as a way of celebrating Monkey during the month it was published, I do the November Challenge in which I play in solitaire mode against Kurgill (see the Krazy Kurgz variation on pg.
+Rob: Every November, as a way of celebrating Monkey during the month it was published, I do the November Challenge in which I play in solo mode against Kurgill in INSANE MODE (see the Krazy Kurgz variation on pg.
 9 of the Monkey Rulebook).
-My favorite way to play against Kurgill is in Insane Mode — it’s the ultimate Monkey challenge :).
-(This is where you remove all bananas and faeries from the game… yep.)
+It’s the ultimate Monkey challenge :).
+(This is where you remove all bananas and faeries from the game… yep, it’s wild.)

 Each year it’s the first to score 5 wins.
 Enjoy.